paulohsilvapinto/GettingCleaningDataProject/README.md

 ####6.
 Writing tidy data
 The last step writes a tidy_data.txt file into the working directory.

-The script returns the final tidy data.frame and the merged data.frame right before the aggregation.
+The script returns the final tidy data.frame.